KopiSoftware/TRT_Ultra_Fast_Lane_Detect/README.md

 | Jetson TX1 |  8fps   |   8fps   |      8fps      |     16fps      |  Unsupported   |
 | Jetson nano A01(4GB) |  -- | -- |      --        |     8fps       |  Unsupported   |

-Where "--" denotes the experiment  haven't been completed yet.
+Where "--" denotes the experiment hasn't been completed yet.
+Anyone with untested equipment can send his results to the issues.
+The results will be adopted.